MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-online-course.md

 ## Course outline

-The [course of 20 videos](https://www.youtube.com/playlist?list=TODO) is organized into eight modules.
+The [course of 20 videos](https://www.youtube.com/playlist?list=TODO) is organized into seven modules.
 We recommend you watch the videos in the recorded sequence, starting with video 01 and ending with video 20.

 - **Introduction**
   - Video 01: [Welcome and Course Introduction](https://www.youtube.com/watch?v=TODO)